deblockt/ssa/README.md

 SSA : Simple Service Access
 ===

-SSA is a framework that allows to simply perform Ajax call.
-You can call your service as PHP.
+SSA is a framework to simply perform Ajax call.
+You can call your service as PHP into you javascript.

 Usage
 ---